-In calculating each Fund's NAV per Share, such Fund's investments are generally valued using pricing services.
+In calculating each Fund's NAV per Share, such Fund's investments are generally valued using market valuations.
+A market valuation generally means a valuation (i) obtained from an exchange, a pricing service, or a major market maker (or dealer), (ii) based on a price quotation or other equivalent indication of value supplied by an exchange, a pricing service, or a major market maker (or dealer) or (iii) based on a mortized cost.
+In the case of shares of other funds that are not traded on an exchange, a market valuation means such fund's published NAV per share.
 The Funds may use various pricing services, or discontinue the use of any pricing service, as approved by the Adviser from time to time.
 A price obtained from a pricing service based on such pricing service's valuation matrix may be considered a market valuation.
-Any assets or liabilities denominated in currencies other than the U.S. dollar are converted into U.S. dollars at the current market rates on the date of valuation as quoted by one or more sources.
-For assets traded on an exchange, the Funds may value investments using market valuations.
-A market valuation generally means a valuation (1) obtained from an exchange, a pricing service, or a major market maker (or dealer), (2) based on a price quotation or other equivalent indication of value supplied by an exchange, a pricing service, or a major market maker (or dealer) or (3) based on amortized cost.
-In the case of shares of other funds that are not traded on an exchange, a market valuation means such fund's published NAV per share.
+Any assets or liabilities denominated in currencies other than the U.S. dollar are converted into U.S. dollars at the current market rates on the date of valuation as quoted by one or more sources

-When market prices are not "readily available" or are deemed to be unreliable, consistent with Rule 2a-5 under the 1940 Act, the Trust and the Adviser have adopted procedures and methodologies wherein the Adviser, serving as the Fund's Valuation Designee (as defined in Rule 2a-5), determines the fair value of Fund investments.
+When market valuations are not "readily available" or are deemed to be unreliable, consistent with Rule 2a-5 under the 1940 Act, the Trust and the Adviser have adopted procedures and methodologies wherein the Adviser, serving as each Fund's Valuation Designee (as defined in Rule 2a-5), determines the fair value of Fund investments.